AlexanderInfinity/Drinks_App_Project/ReadMe.md

-#WELCOME TO IBrew v1.0!
+#WELCOME TO AlexBrew v1.0!

+##Welcome

-####IBrew is an app designed to streamline name and drink storage and round ordering.
+AlexBrew is an app designed to streamline name and drink storage and allows the production of new and persistence of historic rounds.

 Built and tested on Python 3.7.

+##Setup

 Requirements: <br/>
-PyMySQL==0.9.3 <br/>
+>PyMySQL==0.9.3 <br/>
-coverage==5.1 <br/>
+>coverage==5.1 <br/>

-Please see the requirements.txt and install via pip3 install -r requirements.txt. <br/> The cover.sh bash script generates the coverage reports!
-To use: <br/>
+Please see the requirements.txt and install via:
+>pip3 install -r requirements.txt.

+The cover.sh bash script generates the coverage reports!
+To use:

-1) Giver permissions via chmod +x cover.sh <br/>
+>1) Giver permissions via chmod +x cover.sh <br/>
-2) Run from command line ./coverage.sh <br/>
+>2) Run from command line ./coverage.sh <br/>

+##Contribute

+AlexBrew is an open source project!
+If you wish to contribute to this open source project, the git repository can be cloned at: <br/>
+>git@github.com:AlexanderInfinity/project.git<br/>

-If you wish to contribute, the git repository can be cloned at: <br/> git@github.com:AlexanderInfinity/project.git<br/> IBrew is an open source project!
-Please get in touch with feedback, bug reporting and project development via: Alex.Wallwork@fake.email.com
+Please get in touch with feedback, bug reporting and project development via:
+>Alex.Wallwork@AlexBrew.com

+##Manual